2018 CUC National Conference: “Invitation to Love and Justice”

 The CUC’s National Conference & Annual General Meeting (AGM) is the national gathering of Unitarians and Unitarian Universalists from across Canada.
 The event is hosted by one or more of the member congregations of the Canadian Unitarian Council.
-The conference, held annually up to 2016, will be take place every other year after the 2016 conference.
-The next CUC conference will be in 2018, hosted by the First Unitarian Church of Hamilton.
+The conference takes place every other year in May.

 The Conference has two components:

 i) The first part is the Annual General Meeting (AGM) of the CUC.
 This is the business meeting where delegates gather to discuss and decide on resolutions, finances, and other matters that affect the CUC.
 The AGM is held on the Friday before the start of the Conference, and is preceded by the Resolutions Plenary on Thursday evening.
 For more information about the Resolutions Process, please refer to the Governance – Resolutions Process section of the CUC website.

 ii) The second component is the biennial Conference.
 A variety of learning and development opportunities and workshops are offered by leaders from within and without our movement, providing attendees with opportunities to learn, think and play together.
 There is a multi-generational day, which provides time for our different generations to build connections.

 Because so many of our congregations are geographically isolated, the opportunity to come together is, for many people, a highlight of the congregational year.